 Through its outreach with pastoralists communities, the Sam Ouandja Peace Committee has also facilitated dialogue between community members in nearby Yangou Wassa, CAR and Sudanese pastoralists who seasonally pass through the community.
 Historically, there were tensions between the groups due to damage that herds inflicted on crops.
 However, through sensitizations facilitated by the Peace Committee, the groups identified strategies to resolve disputes and mitigate conflicts, such as paying for damage to crops.
 Such efforts can help prevent minor disputes over resources from sparking more intensive armed group or intercommunal violence.

-Invisible Children is committed to building the capacity of local Peace Committees, to enable communities to mitigate conflicts and ensure livelihood resilience in central Africa.
+Invisible Children is committed to building the capacity of local Peace Committees, to enable communities to continue to develop adaptive approaches to mitigate conflicts and ensuring livelihood resilience in central Africa.
 By continuing to work with local Peace Committees on innovative, locally-created strategies, Invisible Children continues to equip those at the center of solutions to conflict and climate change with the tools they need to ensure the safety and vitality of their communities.